bemusic/bemuse/packages/bms/etc/bms.api.md

     getEventBeats(): number[];
     secondsToBeat(seconds: number): number;
     // Warning: (ae-forgotten-export) The symbol "TimingSegment" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "_speedcore" is marked as @public, but its signature references "Speedcore" which is marked as @internal
     //
     // (undocumented)
     _speedcore: Speedcore<TimingSegment>;